isomerpages/moe-khengchengsch/_resources/Student Resource.md

 ### WaWaYaYa

-User ID: First 5 letters of Name according to class register and last 4 digits of BC and last letter of BC
+User ID: First 5 letters of Name according to class register and last 4 digits of BC and last letter of BC.

 ### Young Scientist Badge Scheme (YSBS)

-User ID: First 5 letters of Name according to class register and last 4 digits of BC and last letter of BC (all lowercase)
+User ID: First 5 letters of Name according to class register and last 4 digits of BC and last letter of BC (all lowercase).

 Click here: [https://youngscientist.sscglobal.com.sg/](https://youngscientist.sscglobal.com.sg/)